rolivencia/rolivencia/README.md

 🛠️ I specialize in Angular and TypeScript as my current core technologies.
 I'm also a devoted agilist and a [Certified Scrum Master](https://github.com/rolivencia/rolivencia/blob/main/csm-certificate.pdf).

 🌱I’m currently learning about the [Sanity](https://sanity.io) content platform and the [NGRX](https://ngrx.io/) state management library.
+I'm also taking the [Just Javascript](https://justjavascript.com/) course by Dan Abramov.

 📚 I obtained a BD in Information Systems Analysis from the Universidad Tecnológica Nacional.
 I'm currently finishing my ED in Information Systems Engineering.
 I have 8+ years of experience in the IT industry.